isse-augsburg/flashix/README.md

 Please contact Gidon Ernst <ernst@isse.de> or Jörg Pfähler <pfaehler@isse.de> us if you have any trouble.

+## Code Structure

+### Generated Code

+- `algebraic/Algebraic.scala` contains definitions of algebraic functions.
+  In case they have been left abstract in the formal model, or if the code generator was unable to translate them, they are abstract here as well.
+These are implemented in `integration/Algebraic.scala`.

+- `asm` contains the executable formal models derived from the Abstract State Machine specifications in KIV.
+  Some are interface specifications, for which we currently don't provide the code.

+- `encoding` contains encoding/decoding functions between data structures and their representations as byte sequences.

+- `types` contains definitions of all free data types that are used in the case study.

+### Manually Implemented Code

+- `integration` contains all the glue code.
+- `integration/fuse` contains the wrappers for FUSE
+- `helpers` contains predefined data structures such as lists and sets

 ## Open Issues

 - File permissions are not integrated with FUSE and won't work
 - The `nlink`s for directories are not correct at the moment
 - Missing option to turn of flushing of the write cache at the end of operations
+- The support for symbolic links is flaky and relies on the Linux VFS/FUSE to resolve these.
+They're implemented in the glue layer (unverified) simply as files with a special attribute.

 ## Test Runs with SibylFS